jhvst/jhvst.github.io/projects/rivi/semantics/main.md

                   ┘
 ```

-In this case, we find our final value from the cell which we have done two reads, which also happens to be the the most used cell.
+In this case, we find our final value from the cell which we have done two reads, which also happens to be the most used cell.
 A hypothesis appears: the result of computation is found from a subset of cells, but not necessarily from a proper subset that have been accessed the most.
 A stronger claim is that cells that have been accessed zero times are redundant.
 Let us find the subset using our quantified matrix:

 ```
   b = ⌈´⥊b